ethanhku1/ethanhku1/README.md

 - 👋 Hi, I’m @ethanhku1
-- 👀 I’m interested in Electrical Engineering with a minor in CS
+- 👀 I’m studying in Electrical Engineering with a minor in CS
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on anything :)
-- 📫 How to reach me: ethanhku@gmail.com
+- 📫 How to reach me: ethanhku@umich.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I can do the Chinese Yoyo and am on UM's premiere Chinese Yoyo team, Revolution